WHYAMERICASUCKS.COM

 Media Power Story

-A Few Companies Still Control Much Of U.S. TV News
+A Small Number Of Companies Still Control A Huge Share Of TV News

-The major broadcast networks are not secretly owned by Israel.
-They are owned by a short list of U.S. corporations, while giant station groups like Nexstar, Sinclair, and Gray add another layer of concentrated local control that can shape what millions of viewers actually see.
+The major broadcast networks are owned by a short list of U.S. Corporations, while giant station groups like Nexstar, Sinclair, and Gray add another layer of concentrated local control that can shape what millions of viewers actually see.

 Published